pelotom/hkts/README.md

 });
 ```

 Unfortunately here we run into a problem, because the type application `$` will get stuck on our type parameter `L` (see [known limitations](https://github.com/pelotom/hkts/blob/master/README.md#related-work)).
-We need to mark any type parameters that are extaneous to the type class using the `Fixed` operator, like so:
+Fortunately the workaround is pretty simple: we mark any extraneous type parameters with the `Fixed` operator, like so:

 ```ts
 const RightMonad = <L>() => Monad<Either<Fixed<L>, _>>({